General Information:

 Health:

 Similarly to ferrets, the European polecat can also catch distemper.
-Yearly vaccinations are the best way to protect your polecat.
+There is no licensed CDV vaccine for polecats, but off-licensed yearly vaccinations are the best way to protect your polecat.

 What is CDV (canine distemper virus)?